pingcap/tidb-operator/en/backup-restore-overview.md

 ### General fields

 * `.spec.metadata.namespace`: The namespace where the `Backup` CR is located.
+* `.spec.toolImage`: The tool image used by `Backup`.
+    - When using BR for backup, you can specify the BR version in this field.
+For example, `.spec.toolImage: pingcap/br:v5.0.1`.
+If not specified, `pingcap/br:${tikv_version}` is used for backup by default.
+    - When using Dumpling for backup, you can specify the Dumpling version in this field.
+For example, `spec.toolImage: pingcap/dumpling:v5.0.1`.
+If not specified, the Dumpling version specified in `TOOLKIT_VERSION` of the [Backup Manager Dockerfile](https://github.com/pingcap/tidb-operator/blob/master/images/tidb-backup-manager/Dockerfile) is used for backup by default.
+    - TiDB Operator supports this configuration starting from v1.1.9.
 * `.spec.tikvGCLifeTime`: The temporary `tikv_gc_life_time` time setting during the backup, which defaults to 72h.

     Before the backup begins, if the `tikv_gc_life_time` setting in the TiDB cluster is smaller than `spec.tikvGCLifeTime` set by the user, TiDB Operator [adjusts the value of `tikv_gc_life_time`](https://docs.pingcap.com/tidb/stable/dumpling-overview#tidb-gc-settings-when-exporting-a-large-volume-of-data) to the value of `spec.tikvGCLifeTime`.
 This operation makes sure that the backup data is not garbage-collected by TiKV.